-Note: If you recently lost or damaged your current registration and it is close to expiring, it is best to complete the registration renewal process instead of ordering a duplicate that will only be valid for a short time.
+Note: If you recently lost or damaged your current registration and it is close to expiring, you can complete the registration renewal process instead of ordering a duplicate that will only be valid for a short time.

 If you can present your renewal notice from the current year, you may be able to renew at the DEQ facility.
 Otherwise, you must renew your registration credentials in person or by mail.

-To learn more about the steps you must take to renew your registration credentials online, in person or by mail, download our free, helpful guide.
+To learn more about renewing your registration credentials online, in person or by mail, download our free, helpful guide.

 When renewing your credentials in person, you must visit your local DMV office to submit your renewal notice or completed application.
 You must also pay the required registration fee during your office visit.